-Positive mental health is paramount for everyone, and senior management play an influential role in setting expectations within the organisation.
-When considering factors that impact how quickly an employee will return to work, Worksafe found that it was not the injury or illness itself that was most critical, but in fact the actions of management and the relationship the manager had with that employee that had the greatest impact.
+Research has shown that front-line managers play a significant role in promoting mental health and wellbeing at work^.
+When considering factors such as how quickly an employee will return to work, Worksafe** indicated that it was not the injury or illness itself that was most critical, but the actions of management and the relationship the manager had with that employee that had the greatest impact.

-The bottom line: leaders set the tone for a healthy workplace environment that lives and breathes the values within the Mental Health & Wellbeing Charter.
-When business leaders embody these values it brings emphasis to the message, and encourages employees to emulate their leaders.
+The bottom line...leaders set the tone for a mentally healthy workplace.
+While general messaging may be filtered down through emails, intranet and team meetings, cultivating positive mental health starts at the top.
+When managers and leaders embody these values, it brings emphasis to the message, and encourages employees to emulate them.

 Safeguarding the mental health of leaders can be a feat in itself, but it doesn't have to be.